benslack19/benslack19.github.io/_posts/2020-06-03-what-to-say.md

 toc: false
 ---

-"I’m trying to write a blog entry but I don’t know where to start.
-I’ve thought about race for so long."
+"I’m trying to write but I don’t know where to start."

 "The heart is always a good place."